ItIsBibby/ItIsBibby/README.md

 ### Hi!
 Here's a little about me:
 I'm a learning technologist at Sheffield Hallam University.
 I have been working with learning technology since 2019, and I am now exploring how to create my own software and applications.
-I'm currently studying web development with HyperionDev.
+I recently completed a web development bootcamp with HyperionDev.

 You can find me on LinkedIn at: https://www.linkedin.com/in/joseph-bibby-367bb9139/